MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 Even after the try catch, things can still go wrong so the final check is that we receive a pscustomobject and that there is at least one project.

 Note: The project data is only populated when the dashboard is started or restarted.
-The reason being is that the New-UDSelect element list does not update with out a restart.
-That is why and endpoint or $cache variable is not used for it.
+The reason being the New-UDSelect element list does not update unless the dashboard is stopped then started again.
+That is the reason why and endpoint or $cache variable is not used for it.

 ```powershell
 if ($projectList.gettype().Name -ne 'PSCustomObject') {